What is “Food Insecurity?”

 What is a Food Donor?

-Food Donors are your local grocery stores.
+Food Donors are your local grocery stores, along with convenience stores and restaurants.
 We pick up food from their receiving areas and deliver it the same day to our Agency Partners, who distribute it to our neighbors in need.
-We also partner with restaurants, schools, and anywhere food is available to prevent food waste.
+We also collect food from schools, hotels, vacation rentals, departing visitors – in short, almost everywhere food is available.

 How is Second Helpings related to the Lowcountry Food Bank?